Racism in Chile: 20th and 21st centuries

 There are several contemporary Chilean essayists and historians who have assumed racist tendencies in their work.
-Nationalist Nicolás Palacios (1858-1911), author of Raza Chilena, promoted the intermarriage of Germanic peoples with the mapuche race, which produced, according to Palacios, a blond and stocky “roto chileno”.
-Politician and diplomat Galvarino Gallardo (1877-1957) agreed with Palacios, rejecting pre-Columbian origins from the Chilean race, praising the kinship of Germanic people.
-Historian and essayist Francisco Antonio Encina (1874-1965), for his part, looked down upon the mapuche people, liberalism, and “latinoamericanismo”.
-Historian Jaime Eyzaguirre (1908-1968) was a follower of fascist dictator Francisco Franco, as described in his written work and the work of his followers Gonzalo Vial and Fernando Silva, among others.
+Nationalist Nicolás Palacios (1858–1911), author of Raza Chilena, promoted the intermarriage of Germanic peoples with the mapuche race, which produced, according to Palacios, a blond and stocky "roto chileno".
+Politician and diplomat Galvarino Gallardo (1877–1957) agreed with Palacios, rejecting pre-Columbian origins from the Chilean race, praising the kinship of Germanic people.
+Historian and essayist Francisco Antonio Encina (1874–1965), for his part, looked down upon the mapuche people, liberalism, and "latinoamericanismo".
+Historian Jaime Eyzaguirre (1908–1968) was a follower of fascist dictator Francisco Franco, as described in his written work and the work of his followers Gonzalo Vial and Fernando Silva, among others.
 According to historian Rafael Luis Gumucio, the works of Encina and Eyzaguirre exhibit in the international relations between Peru, Bolivia, and Argentina a nationalist attitude that diminishes the image of these neighboring peoples.
 Gumucio suggests that the work of these historians has negatively influenced modern international relations among them all.

 According to one of the few Chilean investigative groups on the topic, one of the more recent causes that has helped to sustain and strengthen racist attitudes and misconceptions about people because of the color of their skin is derived from the racist stereotypes that have developed in the world, especially in the United States, a very influential country in Chile at the social level.

 Peruvian immigration in Chile has increased sharply in recent decades.
-Many Chileans negatively stereotype said Peruvians, the situation that those referred to as the “Pequeña Lima” experience in Santiago being an emblematic point.
+Many Chileans negatively stereotype said Peruvians, the situation that those referred to as the "Pequeña Lima" experience in Santiago being an emblematic point.
 People from other latitudes who have migrated to Chile recently have also been victims of racism and discrimination.
 Such is the case for mixed-race indigenous people from distinct parts of Latin America, in particular Afro-Colombians in northern cities like Antofagasta, black people, Palestinians, and Muslims.
 In 2010, the immigration of Haitian and Dominican people also increased greatly, and they have similarly become victims of xenophobia.

-Additionally, since the beginning of the 1990s, after the return of democracy, there have been reports of active right-wing extremists and neo-Nazi groups with racist, anti-semitic, and homophobic attitudes.
+Additionally, since the beginning of the 1990s, after the return of democracy, there have been reports of active right-wing extremists and neo-Nazi groups with racist, antisemitic, and homophobic attitudes.
 With the explosive development of the Internet and social media since the beginning of the 21st century, people have created various Chilean websites where they have proliferated racist and Nazi discourses, death threats, and hate speech.

-For their part, some factions of the Mapuche people have also demanded ethnicity-based control of those who should be able to enter the conflict zone in the south of the country, demanding “the cessation of entry of non-mapuche people in mapuche territory” and “a negotiation to impede the entrance of foreign people into region inhabited by the mapuches.”
+For their part, some factions of the Mapuche people have also demanded ethnicity-based control of those who should be able to enter the conflict zone in the south of the country, demanding "the cessation of entry of non-mapuche people in mapuche territory" and "a negotiation to impede the entrance of foreign people into region inhabited by the mapuches."